visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 `issues-only repository <https://github.com/visit-dav/live-customer-response/issues>`_
 within the `visit-dav GitHub organization <https://github.com/visit-dav>`_.
-Upon resolution of *serious* incidents, the **Primary** will prepare a brief *post-mortem* to inform a discussion of possible changes in practices at the next project meeting.
+Upon resolution of *serious* incidents, the **Primary** will prepare a brief *postmortem* to inform a discussion of possible changes in practices at the next project meeting.

 Because customer response work tends to be interrupt driven, there is always the chance that the **Primary** will have no *active* issues.
 At these times, the **Primary** shall use their time to address general *housekeeping* or other *low-hanging fruit* type work.
-In prticular, there shall be no expectation that a developer serving as **Primary** can get any other work done beyond their customer response and housekeeping obligations.
+In particular, there shall be no expectation that a developer serving as **Primary** can get any other work done beyond their customer response and housekeeping obligations.
 In slow weeks, its conceivable they can.
 But, there can be no implied assumption or expectation that this will